konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

     "INSTALL": "TRUE"
 ```

-By default, all included CAs are marked for installation.
-Changing the installation flag from *TRUE* to *FALSE* will result in a given CA being omitted from the output file.
+{% include alert-info.html content="All listed CA certificates are installed for the default set.
+If you want to OMIT specific CA certificates, set their installation flags to FALSE." %}

-### Target Certification Authorities
+### Default Set of Certification Authority Certificates

-The list of CAs included for installation in this script is presented below.
+The default set of Certification Authority certificates is shown below.

+{% include alert-info.html content="If your agency wants to add Certification Authority certificates to this list, please email us at fpki@gsa.gov." %}

 | ID    | Subject                                                  | Issuer                                | Valid From        | Valid To          | Serial Number                             |
 |-------|----------------------------------------------------------|---------------------------------------|------------------|------------------|------------------------------------------|